Tea-Garden Soil and Branch-Blight Management Case | NS BIO

 The usage timing during tea tree planting period is:

-4 Causes and Prevention of Tea Branch Blight
+4 Causes and Management Records for Tea Branch Blight

 Professional diagnosis of tea branch blight formation factors, analyzing causes from climate, soil, fertilizers and other aspects